alanluk2226/Workhard/README.md

 A fitness app that allows a logged-in user to manage their own workout, enroll in fitness courses.
-An admin system managed the coaches, courses, promotions, users.
+An admin system managed
+- the coaches
+- the courses
+- the promotions
+- the users

 ---